 The leaves are alternate up the stem, 3-parted and on short stalks.
-Each leaflet oblong to lanceolate in shape, 1/2 to 4 inches long and half as wide, with smooth edges, green to grayish-green color on top and a hairy underside with paler color.
+Each leaflet oblong to lanceolate (broadest below the middle) in shape, 1/2 to 4 inches long and half as wide, with smooth edges, green to grayish-green color on top and a hairy underside with paler color.
 The terminal leaflet is larger and is stalked.
-Leaflets have obtuse bases and rounded tips rather than pointed.
+Leaflets have obtuse bases and rounded obtuse tips rather than very pointed tips.

 The inflorescence is a branched panicle of numerous spike-like clusters of flowers with small leaf-like bracts at the base of the clusters.
 The central stalk of the panicle has reddish tones and fine stiff hairs.

-Seed: Fertile flowers produce a flat seed pod that has 3 to 5 jointed triangular segments which are sticky and slightly curved, with barbed hairs to catch fur and clothing.
+Seed: Fertile flowers produce a flat seed pod that has 3 to 5 jointed slightly triangular shaped segments which are slightly curved on one side and sticky with barbed hairs to catch fur and clothing.
 These are green initially turning brown at maturity.
-These pods are called 'loments' in which each seed is dispersed individually enclosed in a pod segment.
-Seeds do not any special requirement for germination in warm soils other than removing the outer husk.
+These pods are called 'loments' in which each seed is dispersed while individually enclosed in a pod segment.
+Seeds do not any special requirement for germination in warm soils other than removing the outer husk of the segment.

-Comparisons: The Garden's other Tick-trefoil, the Pointed-leaved, D. glutinosum, has a semi whorl of ovate 3-parted leaves at the base of the inflorescence, not up and down the stem, and very loose flower racemes, not densely populated.
+Comparisons: The Garden's other Ticktrefoil, the Pointed-leaved, D. glutinosum, has a semi whorl of ovate 3-parted leaves at the base of the inflorescence, not up and down the stem, and very loose flower racemes, not densely populated.
+The leaves abruptly taper to sharp point.

 Above: The inflorescence is a branched panicle of numerous spike-like clusters of flowers - quite showy.